 Giving employees a stake in the company’s safety procedures ensures they’re fully engaged in the process.
 Encourage them to take responsibility for workplace safety.
 Be sure to:

 - Ask employees to create their own safety plans.

 - Pull your team together and get everyone’s feedback on what works and what can be improved.

-- Make employees aware that there will never be negative consequences for pointing out a safety infraction.
+- Ensure employees know there will never be negative consequences for pointing out a safety infraction.

 - Always take safety feedback into account.

 - Document any safety issues and how they are resolved.

 Safety should always come first.
 With proper training and safety promotional item ideas, your employees and your business will be the safest they’ve ever been.
 For more ideas on promoting workplace safety, check out “Recognize employees who put safety first.”